 - You may dry-proof the walls of your home to keep away the flood water.

 - Rising water may cause sewage to back up into your home.
 To prevent this, get a backflow valve installed in your drain line.
-It’s also important to have your backflow valves tested regularly to ensure they do there job.
+It’s also important to have your backflow valves tested regularly to ensure they do their job.

-- Make sure you do an annual inspection of the hoses leading to washing machine, dishwasher, water heater, etc.
+- Make sure you do an annual inspection of the hoses leading to the washing machine, dishwasher, water heater, etc.

 - Do an annual inspection of the seal and caulking around the showers and tubs to ensure that they are watertight.

 - Get an emergency pressure release valve installed in the plumbing system of your home.
-This device will protect your home when there is an increase in water pressure due to flood, hurricanes, and even during the winter season when the pipes freeze.
+This device will protect your home when there is an increase in water pressure due to floods, hurricanes, and even during the winter season when the pipes freeze.

 - Everyone in your family must know where the main water shut-off valve is.
 During earthquakes or hurricanes, the pipes may break and create havoc.
-Shutting off the main water supply can save you from unnecessary water damage restoration
+Shutting off the main water supply can save you from unnecessary water damage restoration.